minggas/elm-hn/README.md

 Let's recap what we've discovered...

 * We initial our program with an initial `Model` and `Cmd`
-* A `Cmd` is a type wrapper so TEM can (safely) route our own `Msg` values to `update`
+* A `Cmd` is a type wrapper so TEA can (safely) route our own `Msg` values to `update`
 * `Cmd`s can be created by performing tasks
 * Tasks can fail or succeed
 * The program must transform task results into `Msg` values

 ### Subscriptions

-Besides `Cmd`, the only other way of getting TEM to send a `Msg` to our `update` function is with a `Sub`scription to an event.
+Besides `Cmd`, the only other way of getting TEA to send a `Msg` to our `update` function is with a `Sub`scription to an event.
 There are many different events that can be subscribed to (mouse, keyboard, time, ...).
 And these are all done via the `subscriptions` function of your program.

-Every time your `model` is updated, TEM calls the `subscriptions` function to ask the application for a list of subscriptions it should listen to, and `update` with.
+Every time your `model` is updated, TEA calls the `subscriptions` function to ask the application for a list of subscriptions it should listen to, and `update` with.

 As an example, let's create a simple subscription (`Sub`) that updates our `Model` with the current time about every second.